 Sail Britain and a scientific team from the University of Exeter are conducting what we believe is the first study into the presence of microplastics in the inland freshwater environment of the Norfolk Broads.

 Microplastic pollution in the aquatic environment is one of the biggest environmental challenges out there.
 Microplastics are tiny particles, generally less than 1mm in size, and enter the environment from a number of sources.
 We are all sadly familiar with the sight of plastic bottles and fragments of fishing nets washed up on the beach, and the issue is therefore often thought about in an ocean environment.

 But where does it all come from?
 With the growing realisation that plastic is entering aquatic environments in ready made micro form, we need to look at the freshwater systems of rivers, lakes and drainage channels downstream from inhabited areas.
 Not as much research has been conducted in freshwater environments.

-Interestingly, the Broads are connected to the sea at Southwold and do experience a small amount of tide, but the water sources are largely from inland inhabited areas.
+Interestingly, the Broads are connected to the sea and do experience a small amount of tide, but the water sources are largely from inland inhabited areas.

 Sadly we do expect to find evidence of microplastics.
 We do not yet know in what concentration.
 It could be that the large expanse of reed beds filters the water quite effectively, or that the large amount of runoff from drains due to the flat landscape has resulted in a huge build-up of microplastics.
 Either is a possibility.
 Watch this space!